mdn/content/files/en-us/learn_web_development/core/styling_basics/debugging_css/index.md

 ## Understanding the box model

-In previous lessons we have discussed [the Box Model](/en-US/docs/Learn/CSS/Building_blocks/The_box_model), and the fact that we have an alternate box model that changes how the size of elements are calculated based on the size you give them, plus the padding and borders.
+In previous lessons we have discussed [the box model](/en-US/docs/Learn_web_development/Core/Styling_basics/Box_model), and the fact that we have an alternate box model that changes how the size of elements are calculated based on the size you give them, plus the padding and borders.
 DevTools can really help you to understand how the size of an element is being calculated.

 The [Layout view](https://firefox-source-docs.mozilla.org/devtools-user/page_inspector/ui_tour/index.html#layout-view) shows you a diagram of the box model on the selected element, along with a description of the properties and values that change how the element is laid out.
 This includes a description of properties that you may not have explicitly used on the element, but which do have initial values set.